 He complains too about world Jewry’s ‘monopoly of the Holocaust’, and tells them that they aren’t being sufficiently forgiving to those who did it to them (Simon Wiesenthal Center’s Response magazine, January 1990, and here. http://www.nytimes.com/1989/12/27/world/tutu-urges-israelis-to-pray-for-and-forgive-nazis.html.)

 ‘The Jews thought they had a monopoly on God; Jesus was angry that they could shut out other human beings.’
 (Jerusalem Post, July 26, 1985).
-The archbishop is a Christian and this is just a Christian thing for him to say
+OK, the Archbishop is a Christian and this is just a Christian thing for him to say

 I am not sure whether in the same speech he compared features of the Holy Temple in ancient Jerusalem to apartheid (Hartford Courant, Oct.
 29, 1984).